Ordering an Assembled Keyboard

 Layout Options

-Each board will typically have an image of the different layout options you can choose from on its product page.
+Each board with layout options will typically have an image of the different layout options you can choose from on its product page.
 For example the one below is for the Quefrency.

 In the Quefrency layout options example above, for the Right Half Bottom Row, you can choose between "2.75u + 6x1u" or "2.75u/1.25u/1.25u__3x1u".